What is an Internet exchange point?

 How does an Internet exchange point work?

-At its core, an IxP is essentially a physical location containing network switches that route traffic between the different member companies that share the costs of maintaining the physical infrastructure.
+At its core, an IxP is essentially a data center containing network switches that route traffic between the different member companies that share the costs of maintaining the physical infrastructure.
 Similar to how costs are accrued when shipping cargo through third-party locations such as via the Panama Canal, when traffic is transferred across different networks, sometimes those networks charge money for the delivery.
 To avoid these costs and other drawbacks associated with sending their traffic across a third-party network, member companies connect with each other in these special IxP nodes to cut down on costs and shorten distances.

-IxPs are large Layer 2 LANs that are built with one or many Ethernet switches interconnected together across one or more physical buildings.
+IxPs are large Layer 2 LANs (of the OSI network model) that are built with one or many Ethernet switches interconnected together across one or more physical buildings.
 An IxP is no different in basic concept to a home network, with the only real difference being scale.
 IxPs can range from 100s of Megabits/second to many Terabits/second of exchanged traffic.
 Independent of size, their primary goal is to make sure that many networks’ routers are connected together cleanly and efficiently.
 In comparison, at home someone would normally only have one router and many computers or mobile devices.

 Over the last fifteen years, there has been a major expansion in network interconnections, running parallel to the enormous expansion of the global Internet.
 This expansion includes new data center facilities being developed to house network equipment.
 Some of those data centers have attracted massive numbers of networks, in no small part due to the thriving Internet exchange points that operate within them.